ptc-iot-sharing/ThingworxVSCodeProject/README.md

 ## Current Limitations

  - Only Things, ThingTemplates, ThingShapes and DataShapes are supported currently.
 For other types of entities you will still need to use the composer.
+ - Description currently cannot be specified.
+In the future, JSDoc comments will be used for this purpose.
  - Non-javascript services such as SQL or Flow services are not supported.
  - Projects and tags cannot be specified currently.
 Note that your project will however be packaged as an extension that can be easily installed, updated and removed.
- - Configuration tables are not currently supported, but this likely to be supported in some manner soon.
+ - <strike>Configuration tables are not currently supported, but this likely to be supported in some manner soon.</strike> (23 Mar 2020)
  - XML handling via E4X is not and will not be supported.
 Using E4X syntax will lead to a compilation error.
 You may either use `eval` with hardcoded strings or the various XML methods to work around this limitation.

 ## Build